<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 For those of you who are new to the pool scene, you can expect to pay for pool chemicals (to sanitize the pool and maintain balanced water chemistry), testing kits, maintenance service, and utilities for running the filter, pump, and heating or cooling.
 Water is another regular expense as well as refinishing the pool or replacing the vinyl liner.
 (Read more about all of that here.)

-At River Pools, we've spent many years manufacturing fiberglass pools and installing and servicing those pools near our home base, so we know all of the expenses associated with owning a pool.
-To make sure you're prepared for your inground pool, we've compiled a list of the top hidden costs of pool ownership that you need to consider.
+At River Pools, we not only manufacture fiberglass pools, many of us are pool owners too!
+So we know all about the cost of owning a pool.
+To make sure you're prepared for your inground pool, we've compiled a list of the top hidden costs of pool ownership that you need to consider

-By the end of this article, you should have a sense of what pool maintenance costs really look like before you dive in and get your inground pool.
+By the end of this article, you should have a sense of what pool maintenance costs really look like before you embark on the journey of getting your own inground pool

 Top Hidden Costs of Owning a Pool